OpenChargingCloud/openPlugnCharge/Quick Start Guide.md

 **Step 1:**

+- After installing the API (either Postman or Insomnia), it is important to check if the workspace allows for testing with test V2G Root.
+If not, go to settings and turn OFF the option of **SSL Verification Check**

+-

 - As in the &quot;VDE Application Guide&quot; described, the first step will be the storage of the OEM provisioning certificate in the Provisioning Certificate Pool (PCP).
 For storing your vehicle OEM provisioning certificate, you must use the **addOEMProvCert** interface.

 **PUT /HubjectWS/webresources/v1/oem/provCerts**